Unveiling the Sagittarius Dwarf Spheroidal Galaxy Core with Gaia DR3: A Red Clump Distance Precise to 2%: Methodology

-This contamination is evident in \citet[figure~3]{2018Gaia} within the color-magnitude diagrams (CMDs) at $G_{BP} - G_{RP} > 0.7$.
-We reproduce the figure using our sample defined here, where background objects are also apparent in the top row of CMDs for the Sgr core (left) and M54 (right) within Figure~\ref{fig:before_after}.
+We reproduce the figure using our sample defined here, where background objects are also apparent in the top row of CMDs for the Sgr core (left) and M54 (right), within Figure~\ref{fig:before_after}.